panozzaj/vim-autocorrect/README.markdown

 I've thought about adding ones like (c)->&copy;, but it's not clear to me how many people would benefit from this.
 So I guess in general, my philosophy is to make the changes that will help most of the people most of the time.

+## Contributions

+Thanks to Duncan de Wet (duncannz) for turning this into a Vundler/Pathogen style plugin and making some improvements.